 Julie is presently Chair of the Waste and Resources Action Programme (WRAP) and an independent member of the Board of the Consumer Council for Water.
 She has previously been a non-executive director of both The Eden Project and the Environment Agency for England and Wales.
 She has worked on environmental policy for over twenty-five years and her areas of expertise include waste & resources policy, sustainable buildings and biotechnology.
 Julie is also a visiting professor at the Centre for Environmental Strategy at University of Surrey and a member of the Council of the Institution of Environmental Sciences.

 Hywel is director of Facilitating the Future, which promotes systemic and sustainable solutions to public policy and public service challenges across a range of sectors through engagement, facilitation, policy design, organisation development and support in implementation.

 From 2007 until 2010 he was consecutively specialist policy adviser at DCLG and at Defra, leading on a range of sustainability policy areas including the low carbon built environment, planning, resources and waste, as well as bioenergy, land use and rural affairs.

-He has also worked at the Office for Public Management inventing, piloting and implementing public policy solutions with the local government and health sectors, including new models of local authority, the establishment of Clinical Commissioning Groups, using simulations to test policy design, and delivering development programmes, eg the IDEA Leadership Academy for local councillors.
+He has also worked at the Office for Public Management inventing, piloting and implementing public policy solutions with the local government and health sectors, including new models of local authority, the establishment of Clinical Commissioning Groups, using simulations to test policy design, and delivering development programmes, such as the IDEA Leadership Academy for local councillors.